40 Ways to Improve Your Money Skills for Financial Literacy Month

 12. The Krazy Coupon Lady

 The Krazy Coupon Lady is a name most everyone knows now.
 Heather Wheeler and Joanie Demer, two stay-at-home moms, founded the site after they became avid couponers.
-They now show the world not just how to clip coupons, but how to save and find easy deals to save money.
+They now show the world not just how to clip coupons, but how to find easy deals to save money.
 Wheeler and Demer also authored the book “Pick Another Checkout Lane, Honey.”

 13. Money Saving Mom